-It is hard to get excited after looking at TPG Telecom's (ASX:TPG) recent performance, when its stock has declined 19% over the past three months.
+It is hard to get excited after looking at Finning International's (TSE:FTT) recent performance, when its stock has declined 7.9% over the past month.
 However, the company's fundamentals look pretty decent, and long-term financials are usually aligned with future market price movements.
-Particularly, we will be paying attention to TPG Telecom's ROE today.
+In this article, we decided to focus on Finning International's ROE.

 The formula for ROE is: